 Call to action wording matters a lot.
 I yet have to see a case study where a wording containing the word ‘buy’ converted the best.
 In e-commerce, add to cart always kicks buy now‘s butt.

-In this split test they changed “Buy SMS Credits” to “View SMS prices”, and saw an uplift in conversions.
+In one split test they changed “Buy SMS Credits” to “View SMS prices”, and saw an uplift in conversions.
 This change along with minor added trust elements resulted in overall conversion rate improvement of 37.6%.

 In another test they achieved a 83.4% improvement after changing the wording of their button from “Play right now!” to “Instant demo!”.
 Test your call to action.